eduvpn/documentation/ARCH.md

 ## IPC

-The User Portal, Admin Portal and Server Node components communicate with the Server API over HTTPS.
+The User Portal, Admin Portal and Server Node components communicate with the Server API over HTTP.
 They use HTTP Basic credentials for authentication.
 This is the "Private API".
+When the Server Node component is installed on another machine, HTTPS is used to communicate with the Server API.

 In addition, the Server API needs to talk to the OpenVPN processes using a private (V)LAN, this is to kill active connections and obtain a list of